NotBrianZach/bza/README.md

 ## Future Work

+- cosine similarity (or similar metrics) on book pages vector array option to get relevant context
-- multiplayer repls? (idk websocket or something, could also have )
+- multiplayer repls? (idk websocket or something)
 - categorize query types (other than just summarize/non summarize) and allow for loop and stack creation within repl itself?

 ## Design Decisions